exa-analytics/exa/docs/source/index.rst

 #############################
 `Exa Analytics Framework`_
 #############################
-*A framework for file parsing and data processing*
+*A framework for data processing, computation, and visualization.*

 This package provides a framework for programmatic file manipulation and data organization and processing. :ref:`editors-label` and :ref:`parsing-label`